 Grease can cause a scum layer to build up on the sidewalls of the lift station.

 One way to help solve the problems for Grease build-up is to add biological products.
+Pictured above is 2 products for use upstream in lift stations and whereever grease has built up.
+With water soluble pouches or solid block formulations makes ease of use.
 Not only does it help eliminate grease build-up, it lowers maintenance costs, helps to control odors and helps to keep the lines clean also.
 Biological products are used to actually digest and convert the grease to biosolids in the lift station and the pipes as opposed to chemicals which move the grease from point A to point B. Chemicals may remove grease from the lift station, but they can push it down into the pipes, cause clogging, or send it down to the wastewater treatment plant and cause problems in the primary or secondary system.
 Nocardia and Microthrix are filaments that can cause huge problems with foaming or bulking in a secondary wastewater treatment system if there are high levels of grease.

 More information on grease in Collection systems and Sewers